 He is a Certified Financial Planner ™ Practitioner and is an Accredited Investment Fiduciary ®.
 He earned the Certified Financial Planner ™ certification from the Certified Financial Planner Board of Standards, Inc. after completing the CFP® professional certificate program through UCLA Extension.
 He has been awarded the Accredited Investment Fiduciary® (AIF) professional designation from fi360.
 He holds Series 7 and Series 66 securities licenses and is a licensed insurance agent.
-Scott has spent his previous seven years in the financial industry at Merrill Lynch and Signature Estate & Investment Advisors, LLC (SEIA).
+Scott’s previous experience in the financial industry has been with Merrill Lynch Wealth Management and Signature Estate & Investment Advisors, LLC (SEIA).

 Scott is a graduate of Sonoma State University, where he majored in Finance and minored in Economics.
 While at Sonoma State, he was Captain of the Sonoma State Men’s Tennis Team, was awarded the Sonoma State University Alumni Association’s Outstanding Male Student Athlete of the Year Award, and received the Dr. William K. Crowley Award for Academic Achievement.

 Scott currently resides in Santa Monica.
-He continues to enjoy playing competitive tennis in USTA Leagues through Southern California and is an active member of the Santa Monica chapter of Rotary International.
+He continues to enjoy playing competitive tennis in USTA Leagues through Southern California.
+He is also an active member of ProVisors and the Santa Monica chapter of Rotary International.

 Director of Operations